Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 ### Comparing model performance using the Workbench Run History feature

 After you have executed two or more training runs of either type, navigate to the Run History feature in Workbench by clicking the clock icon along the left-hand menu bar.
 Select `run_mmlspark.py` from the list of scripts at left.
 A pane loads comparing the test set accuracy for all runs.
 To see more detail, scroll down and click on the name of an individual run.

+[YC: user should get a model name in this step?]

 <a name="deployment"></a>
 ## Deployment